7h3w4lk3r/pyback/README.md

 # Installation
+a demo of pyback installtion and usage on a linux host is included in the files.
 #### Note: the backdoor should be compiled in a system with the same OS and architecture as the target.
 DO NOT use wine for windows binary compilation, it wont work.

 ### requirements: